jgearinger/Boat-RV-Guardian/README.md

 # Boat & Rv Guardian

 A premium water safety and smart monitoring dashboard built for Boats and RVs.
-Convert standard smart-home hardware (LinkTap valves, Shelly sensors) into an enterprise-grade water safety and auto-shutoff system.
+Convert standard smart-home hardware (LinkTap valves, Shelly sensors) into an premium-grade water safety and auto-shutoff system.

 ## Repository Structure